 I spent last week at Canaveral National Seashore and produced a video of my visit.
 I spent a lot of time filming manatees though at the manatee viewing center.
 It’s a dock about half way down across from the beach which overlooks Mosquito Lagoon.
 From there, at the right time, you’ll find a large number of manatee gathering.
 On this day they didn’t do much but come up for air.
-Here is a short 4K nature video of what I saw and I included some manatee facts below.
+Here is a short 4K wildlife video of what I saw and I included some West Indian Manatee facts below.

 West Indian Manatee Facts